kslat3r/micro-machines-hackathon/PITCHME.md

 * Override the `draw` method of the parent class
 * Make calls to our parent class method and populate class functionality
 * Create an instance of this class in `game/index.js`
+* Add PlayerCar logic to the Viewport class

 ---